cmertin/cmertin.github.io/_posts/2016-11-11-Predicting-Air-Quality.markdown

 ![True Values](images/2016/11/11_11-Multi_Lin_Reg/True_Concentration_Hour.png)

 As can be seen, there's a lot of what looks to be non-linearity in the data.
 In using the model to represent the final 24 hours.
-The realtive error can be seen below.
+The relative error can be seen below.

 ![Relative Error](images/2016/11/11_11-Multi_Lin_Reg/Relative_Error_Hour.png)